 However, consider that most people who rent apartments or other spaces will not have a backyard.
 Even if they do, it’s likely to be shared with all of their fellow renters.
 A traditional park might require a lengthy car ride, making it impractical for when the dog just needs to get out and play for a few minutes to burn off some energy.

-By adding a dog park to your apartment complex, you’re spending a very specific message to potential renters.
+By adding a dog park to your apartment complex, you’re sending a very specific message to potential renters.
 You’re telling them that you care about them and their pets so much that you’re willing to go above and beyond the basic necessities of an apartment complex.
 You also care about the extra things in life, such as a person’s pets.

 It’s these amenities and these types of messages that will set you apart from your competitors and make people want to choose your rental spaces.